hadron-sclang/sparkler/README.md

 A parser that produces a *concrete* syntax tree which is a strict representation of the input program is useful for a variety of purposes.
 It can help with code completion, automatic code reformatting, bug detection, and program translation.
 To aid in parsing SuperCollider input, Sparkler provides a SuperCollider grammar for the ANTLR parser generator.
-ANTLR can generate parsers in a variety of languages including C++, Python, Java, JavaScript and more.
+ANTLR can generate parsers in a variety of languages, including C++, Python, Java, JavaScript and more.

-This is can be a confusing point when talking about parser generators, there can be up to three different programming languages under consideration:
+This is can be a confusing point when talking about parser generators; there can be up to three different programming languages under consideration:

 * The language the generated parser will parse, called the *input language* here.
-Sparkler includes a grammar to parse SuperCollider programs, and could also be extended to parse inputs containing SCLang mixed with other inputs.
+Sparkler includes a grammar to parse SuperCollider programs and could also be extended to parse inputs containing SCLang mixed with other inputs.
-* The language the generated parser is in, here called the *parser language.* Sparkler currently supports generating C++ parsers, but adding parser languages from the set that ANTLR already supports should be relatively straightforward.
+* The language the generated parser is in, here called the *parser language.* Sparkler currently supports generating C++ parsers but adding parser languages from the set that ANTLR already supports should be relatively straightforward.
 PRs welcome!
 * The language the parser generator itself is written in, which we'll call the *implementation language*.
 ANTLR is written in Java.

 At present, ANTLR doesn't support SuperCollider as a parser language.
-That is, no one has yet written the requisite Java code (ANTLR's implementation language) to generate SuperCollider output code.
-I'd like to include SuperCollider parser generation for ANTLR in this project, and will likely get to it at some point, but PRs welcome for this, too!
+No one has yet written the requisite Java code (ANTLR's implementation language) to generate SuperCollider output code.
+I'd like to include SuperCollider parser generation for ANTLR in this project and will likely get to it at some point, but PRs welcome for this, too!

 ## Sparkler C++ Library